-- the maximum allowable number of animals retaining corneal reflexes after three minutes must not be exceeded; and - (ii) the maximum allowable number of animals retaining corneal reflexes after five minutes must not be exceeded.
+- (i) the maximum allowable number of animals retaining corneal reflexes after three minutes should not be exceeded; and - (ii) the maximum allowable number of animals retaining corneal reflexes after five minutes should not be exceeded.

-Otherwise the trap has failed the test.
+Otherwise, the trap has failed the test to qualify as either a Class A or B kill trap.